-Corinne Olympios Next ‘Bachelorette,’ ABC To Choose Ratings Over Diversity?
+Corinne Olympios Next ‘Bachelorette’?
+ABC Could Choose Ratings Over Diversity?

 In past seasons, a girl from either hometowns or the final three is picked to become the Bachelorette and while fans may think Rachel and Raven may top the list, choosing Corinne as ABC’s leading lady is not out of the question.

 Contestant Rachel Lindsay may be the Corinne’s biggest competitor when it comes to landing the Bachelorette gig.
-She was an instant fan favorite after her New Orleans one-on-one date with Nick and the smart and a previous report from the Inquisitr points out that the beautiful black lawyer could be the answer to the show’s long-running diversity issue.
+She was an instant fan favorite after her New Orleans one-on-one date with Nick, and a previous report from the Inquisitr points out that the beautiful black lawyer could be the answer to the show’s long-running diversity issue.

-However, Corinne is getting far more attention from ABC than the other contestants— including her recent appearance on Ellen (see video below) — a sign that the network is lining her up for something big.
+However, Corinne is getting far more attention from ABC than the other contestants — including her recent appearance on Ellen (see video below) — a sign that the network is lining her up for something big.

-Although fans may think all of the publicity is being done because she’s a top pick for the upcoming season of Bachelor in Paradise, it’s totally possible they will shock viewers and introduce her as the 2017 Bachelorette — just like they did when they introduced Nick Viall as the Season 21 Bachelor instead of Luke Pell.
+Although fans may think all of the publicity is being done because she’s a top pick for the upcoming season of Bachelor in Paradise, it’s totally possible they will shock viewers and introduce her as the 2017 Bachelorette — just like they did when they introduced Nick Viall as the Season 21 Bachelor star instead of Luke Pell.

 If producers think Corinne will bring in a bigger audience than frontrunners Rachel or Raven, then we could see the 24-year-old Miami resident handing out roses to 25 or more eligible bachelors this spring.

-Whether Corinne is the next Bachelorette or is part of the 2017 Bachelor in Paradise cast, Keith Berman says that “more Corinne = more ratings” and Olympios knows “exactly what she’s doing” when it comes to getting what she wants — more TV time and to become “Insta-famous.”
+Whether Corinne is the next Bachelorette or is part of the 2017 Bachelor in Paradise cast, Keith Berman says that “more Corinne = more ratings,” and Olympios knows “exactly what she’s doing” when it comes to getting what she wants — more TV time and to become “Insta-famous.”

 So far, she’s succeeding at the fame part despite the negative chatter that streams through Twitter when the show airs on Monday nights.
 But as far as a long-term relationship goes, Berman states that he doesn’t think Corinne is “ready for preschool let alone marriage.”